Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems: Problem formulation

 \section{Problem formulation}

 We begin with the description of the optimal control model problem in function spaces.
 Following the first-discretize-then-optimize approach, we then present the discretized model problem as well as its continuous relaxation.
-Finally, we review existing solution techniques and make some remarks on the model problem.
+Finally, we review existing solution techniques.